Skip to main content

 Custom Agent Quickstart

 Build and run a minimal custom agent in ~15 minutes.
-Covers level 0 (remix) and the start of level 1 (framework).
+Covers level 0 (remix), level 1 (framework), and remote agents.
 For the full surface see Overview and the creation levels.

 You'll need: Codebolt installed, a provider configured, a project open.
 If any of that isn't true, do Getting Started → Quickstart first.